samheckle/web-projects-fa-25/classes/week_08/README.md

 ### Components and Props

-A similarity between most front-end frameworks is through the use of componenets and props.
+A similarity between most front-end frameworks is through the use of components and props.
 This was standardized by React.js, and thus has similar functionality.
 A component is simply a broken down / smaller file that handles a specific, but repeatable, part of the webpage.
 Think of it like a function for HTML.

 Usually, components live in their own folder inside `./src/`.
 So, make `./src/components/` to make our component files.